 Fossiliferous Limestone in Chemical Industry

-Chemical industry consumes very pure limestone in the production of various industrial products including ammonia, calcium carbide, calcium chloride, caustic soda, soda ash, sodium bicarbonate, sodium dichromate, and pure lime.
+The chemical industry consumes very pure limestone in the production of various industrial products including ammonia, calcium carbide, calcium chloride, caustic soda, soda ash, sodium bicarbonate, sodium dichromate, and pure lime.

-Fossiliferous Limestone in Iron & Steel Industry
+Fossiliferous Limestone in the Iron & Steel Industry

 Fossiliferous Limestone Usage in Construction Industry:

 Fossiliferous limestone is crushed and mix with clay.
 The mixture then heated in kilns to make Portland type of cement.
 Calcium sulfate used as an additive to stop the early setting of the cement-water mixture.

 Limestone and dolomite often crushed to make aggregates, which are useful in road building, mortar concrete creation, and act as asphalt fillers.

 The fossiliferous limestone has high strength, durability, non-slip, and heat-resistance properties.
 These all render it as an ideal material for: